lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ## Step: Create a file called "requirements.txt" to list your python requirements.
 Two ways to do this are to create one based on files already installed in your environment, or another way to do this is to simply manually write a requirements.txt doc yourself.

+#### You may want to separate your process of setting up your project and files, designing what packages you need, etc. vs. the process of creating and uploading your docker-image.
+For example, if you are just uploading a docker image then you will not actually be installing any pip packages in your cloud9 ide (most likely).

 #### To make a doc based on python packages you have installed:
 - Run in a Terminal
 ```